Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/chapter1.md

 It's time to design our application!
 We are going to use the built-in *Interface Builder*.
 Select your *Main.storyboard* file in your *project navigator*, the *Editor area* aspect has changed, you are actually in the *Interface Builder* of the storyboard.
 There are few things to notice about this interface:

 * The *Document Outline* provides you the views hierarchy
-* The *Editor area* is composed by 2 elements:
+* The *Editor area* is composed of 2 elements:
   * The graphic area where you can visualize your views application flow
   * A secondary toolbar where you can apply constraints and edit your default canvas

 ![illustration3](../art/illustration3.png)

 Did you notice the gray arrow pointing the *view controller*?
 This is the application *entry point*, it's the way xCode is telling you: "Hey, I will launch your application from here".
-There is other ways to set up the first view of your application, but xCode template is by default using the storyboard and its entry point.
+There are other ways to set up the first view of your application, but xCode template is by default using the storyboard and its entry point.

 The *entry point* can be attributed to any *view controller* of your storyboard checking `Is Initial View Controller` in the *Attributes inspector* (xCode will automatically delete the last entry point).